-Deals, Specials And Freebies For Tax Day 2018
+Deals, Specials, And Freebies For Tax Day 2018

 Tax day isn’t fun for anyone, but in recent years, local and national businesses have taken advantage of the anti-holiday to offer specials and deals to help relieve stress.

-“We understand tax season is a stressful time for many, with most of us just looking forward to getting through it as quickly and painlessly as possible so we can return to our normal routines,” said Jessica Correa, Senior Vice President of Marketing at Planet Fitness offering one of the best deals year.
+“We understand tax season is a stressful time for many, with most of us just looking forward to getting through it as quickly and painlessly as possible so we can return to our normal routines,” said Jessica Correa, Senior Vice President of Marketing at Planet Fitness, offering one of the best deals year.

 “At Planet Fitness, we recognize that filing taxes can feel like a workout on its own, which is why we’re opening the doors to everyone this tax season to enjoy a little relaxation from our tax frustrations with free HydroMassage.”

-David Kaiser, Executive Vice President of Great American Cookies agrees that the day can be a bit taxing on everyone.
+David Kaiser, Executive Vice President of Great American Cookies, agrees that the day can be a bit taxing on everyone.

 “Tax Day can be a bit of a bummer so our annual cookie freebie is our way of ‘sharing the fun of cookies’ and helping everyone take a delicious bite out of Tax Day stress.
 Our new Cookies & Cream Cookie is sure to delight and we invite everyone to join us on Tuesday, April 17.”